testingisdocumenting/znai/znai-docs/documentation/visuals/flow-diagrams.md

 :include-flow-chart: flow-diagrams/common-size-dag.json

 Note: Size unit is not based on pixels.
-It is size units used by [Graphviz](https://graphviz.gitlab.io/)
+It is size in inches (assuming correct DPI).
+It is size units used by [Graphviz](https://graphviz.gitlab.io/))

 Use `width` and `height` property on a node itself to control individual nodes size